reactphp/promise/README.md

 of a Deferred without knowing any details about consumers.

-Sometimes it can be useful to hand out a resolver and allow another (possibly untrusted) party to provide the resolution value for a promise.
+Sometimes it can be useful to hand out a resolver and allow another (possibly untrusted) party to provide the resolution value for a Promise.

 API
 ---